oceanprotocol/ocean-node/README.md

 A full list of all environmental variables is available in [env.md](./env.md)

 The only required/mandatory setting to run a node (very basic configuration) is the PRIVATE_KEY.
-The node does not event start with it.
+The node does not start without it.
 All the others are either optional or they have defaults.
 However, it is recommended that you set some of them, otherwise your node will not be able to perform most of the available features.

 There are 2 options for setting the initial configuration